-The diver reported the concrete repair encapsulations were in good condition at all three outfall support locations.
+Consistent with the preceding year (2022), the inspecting Diver was again Chris Altman, who reported the concrete repair encapsulations remain in good condition at all three outfall support locations.

-The soft reaction bracing is secure, without observable damage, and appears to be functioning as intended.
+The soft reaction bracing is secure, without observable damage, and appear to be functioning as intended.
 The two-part clamps are all firmly in place, the cable clips are tight, and the turnbuckles remain snug in tension.
 The visible portions of the epoxy and woven fiber pile wrap appear to be in good condition and without observable damage, indicating that the upper portion(s) under the UV protective second sheathing wrap can be realistically assumed to be in good condition as well.

-Image 5 - Upper clamp-to-turnbuckle connection of soft reaction bracing (typical)
+Image 6 - Upper clamp-to-turnbuckle connection of soft reaction bracing (typical)

-Image 6 - Lower epoxy and woven fiber wrap treatment with two-part clamp and rubber liner (typical)
+Image 7 - Lower epoxy and woven fiber wrap treatment with two-part clamp (typical)

-Image 7 - Interface of plastic UV protective wrap under concrete encapsulation (typical)
+Image 8 - Interface of plastic UV protective wrap under concrete encapsulation (typical)